 A PNP or NPN transistor formed from three alternate regions of p and n type material.
 The alternate materials are formed by diffusion or ion implantation.

-The undesired flow of electricity around or through a device or circuit.
+Leakage current is current that flows around or through a device or circuit.

 Any component, circuit, subsystem or system that consumes power delivered to it by a source of power.